Homeschooling Classroom – Setting Up Rural Wireless Internet

 – Last year, 28% of higher education students were enrolled in at least one online course.

-Yet, like many students in rural areas around the country, your homeschooler may lack access fast internet simply because no broadband internet service providers will provide cable or DSL internet connections where you live.
+Yet, like many students in rural areas around the country, your homeschooler may lack access to fast internet simply because no broadband internet service providers will provide cable or DSL internet connections where you live.
 Luckily, there are a number of reliable internet alternatives for homeschooling in remote areas:

 Internet Alternatives for Rural Homeschooling